 Sleep Issues in Parkinson's Disease and Their Management

 Here are some steps to creating a sleep-conducive environment for Parkinson's patients:

-1. Establish Regular Sleep Routines: Regular bed and wake times and consistent pre-bed rituals such as reading, listening to soothing music, or taking a warm bath can help build habits that will aid in falling excessive daytime sleepiness faster.
+1. Establish Regular Sleep Routines: Regular bed and wake times and consistent pre-bed rituals such as reading, listening to soothing music, or taking a warm bath can help build habits that will aid in reducing excessive daytime sleepiness.

 2. Reduce Stimulants: Caffeine, nicotine, and certain medications can disturb sleep fragmentation in Parkinson's patients.
 Reducing or eliminating them is important to creating a safe and restful environment.